The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 "A higher standard deviation means a better test."

 Actually, SD is just a calibration choice.
-A test using SD=24 isn't better or worse than one using SD=15—they just express scores on different scales.
+A test using SD=24 isn't better or worse than one using SD=15.
+They just express scores on different scales.
 It's like Celsius versus Fahrenheit: different numbers, same temperature.

 "Standard deviation measures intelligence."